-How it started one year ago:
+How it started three years ago:

 Patricia: “If you feel like joining in a very helpful idea to promote sustainability of the Earth…then watch this little movie.
 To propose the Earth to be included on the World Heritage List, every country should apply.
 I hope a lot of people will carry soil in wheelbarrows or do something similar in their own way.
 So if you’re looking for an original way to contact UNESCO..here is your chance!

 Maak de Aarde vrij!

 Hoe?
 Klik hier:

 The ownership of this village is within a coöperation and with Vrij Coop the sale of land and houses is not possible anymore.

 Land van Ons

 80 hectare set free by ForestPeace Foundation

 Stichting Mens en Aarde: The foundation is inspired by the principles of the social threefold section, as described by Rudolf Steiner in his book “The Key Points of the Social Issue” (1919).
 It acquires the ownership of agricultural land and farmyards to make them available to capable farmers.
 Leeuweriksveld belongs to this Foundation.